stanleyhspark/leimao.github.io/_posts/blog/2017-05-17-Programmable-Backpropagation.md

 ```

-His weights and biases were organized in this way by the way.
+His weights and biases matrices were organized in this way by the way.

 ```python
 class Network(object):